 By Daniel Mattia, blogger for The Zebra

 The on-demand food delivery market is steadily growing and innovating, much like its rideshare cousin.
 While the jury is still out on who is the dominant rideshare giant, many freelancers, students, side-hustlers, and everyone in between have turned to these non-traditional job opportunities to support themselves.
-Like the rideshare economy, on-demand food delivery service jobs allow individuals to set their own hours, work at their own pace, and make a living as an independent contractor.
+Like the rideshare economy, on-demand food delivery service jobs allow individuals to set their own hours, work at their own pace, and make a living as independent contractors.

 But what does that mean for the more traditional industries?
-Restaurants owners are still expected to deliver food.
+Restaurant owners are still expected to deliver food.
 Tech companies are still designing products for purchase that must run efficiently while balancing the growing, ever-evolving needs of their clients.
 And at the end of the day, everybody still has to gather their W2s and pay taxes.

 I sought out to create a fact-based analysis of Postmates, Doordash, Grubhub, and

 UberEATS, four of the most popular food ordering apps for restaurants.
-This is meant to serve as a guide for those in the foodservice industry, freelancing community, app design community, and anyone else interested in the human element in one of the many sectors in the on-demand economy.
+This is meant to serve as a guide for those in the foodservice industry, freelancing community, the app design community, and anyone else interested in the human element in one of the many sectors in the on-demand economy.
 As a reminder, this is not a contest—merely an unbiased comparison so those parties interested can choose the right service, part-time employer, or management tool best for them and their needs.

 From Your Restaurant to The Dinner Table, How Does it Work?

 Regardless of which food ordering app you use or drive for, they all accomplish the same goal: food from point A arrives at point B with the same quality you’d expect if it were ordered and eaten all in one place.
-Of course, the logistics behind getting food from A to B varies depend on the service used.
+Of course, the logistics behind getting food from A to B varies depending on the service used.
 When starting a food delivery business, you might want to consider your company’s budget and scope before choosing one of these services.

 Drivers are given a corporate debit card to pay for meals on customers’ behalf.
 For most drivers, the debit card is Postmates-branded and given a unique alphanumeric ID number.
-More active drivers are assigned cards with their actual name.
+More active drivers are assigned cards with their actual names.
 These cards are used for larger orders non-specific to food deliveries, such as a pick-up and delivery from the Apple Store.

 The Postmates debit card is preloaded to a rounded number higher than the actual cost of a customer’s order.
 For example, according to an online Postmates resource, if a customer’s order comes out to $27.99, the Postmates card will be preloaded with $40.
-The corporate card gives them drivers a feeling of flexibility and allows them to place orders before arriving at a restaurant.
+The corporate card gives drivers a feeling of flexibility and allows them to place orders before arriving at a restaurant.
 Additionally, if the prices at a restaurant are vastly different than in the app, or the customer requests more items be added to an order, drivers can request more funds through the Postmates app.
 Extra funds will be preloaded onto the card, and drivers can continue to make requests for more if needed.

 At one point, Postmates restricted debit card usage based on the GPS location of the driver to control abuse and fraud.
 However, restrictions were quickly rolled back when GPS locations were slow to update or otherwise inaccurate, causing more issues than they solved.
 Customers may also place orders on their own, which are then sent via tablet to partner restaurants and assigned to drivers.
 Previously, this system would show drivers an